zydou/arti/crates/tor-llcrypto/README.md

 `hsv3-service` -- enable cryptography that's only needed when running as a v3 onion service.

+`keymgr` -- enable cryptography that's only needed for key management

 ### Acceleration features

 These features should never be enabled by default from libraries, since they